If you are new to NBA 2K’s MyCareer mode, you might have noticed your teammate grade being quite erratic.

 That player will eventually get a pass, and you can force the opposing team to either score on you or force a bad shot.
 This is also a double-edged sword, as good players can easily get past you and score the basket.

 Another vital tip is to increase the game length of each game.
-If you get selected to a team where you are playing under 25 minutes per game, you will need a 12 minutes per quarter game length setting to have any chance at improving your teammate grade to an A+.
+If you get selected to a team where you are playing under 25 minutes per game, you will need a 12-minute-quarter game length setting to have any chance at improving your teammate grade to an A+.

 A+ teammate grades are hard to accomplish because going from A to A+ has a bigger meter to fill.
 But if you want to be more efficient, find the perfect minute setting where you can get an A+ teammate grade consistently.